 That is one of the reasons why most international tourists consider this season the best time to visit Cuba.
 And obviously, if you are to leave a chilly, dark-winter country toward Cuba during these days, you will feel like in the Paradise on Earth.

-Be prepared just in case a cloud of any of those bugs visit you after sundown, time when they usually show.
+Be prepared just in case a cloud of any of those bugs visits you after sundown, a time when they usually show.